 In Phase VI, the teacher candidate ramps up to what we call "full-time teaching," meaning "full time contract hours" at their placement site combined with a "3⁄4 teaching load."
 After Spring Break, teacher candidates gradually increase the number of classes they are teaching to reach the desired course load.
 The schedule will have been determined at the Mentor-Teacher Candidate meeting in February, if not before.
 We generally limit teacher candidates to no more than two preps during their full-time teaching.
 Because of this, we often need to identify another teacher at the field site willing to serve as a second mentor, especially if the site is at a high school where AP or IB tracking exists.
-If a second mentor is needed, the Content Coordinator will have likely been in conversation with the primary mentor since the time of placement.
-Regardless, the specific details will be finalized at the Mentor-Teacher candidate meeting in February.
+If a second mentor is needed, the Content Coordinator will discuss this with the primary mentor.
+Specific details will be finalized at the Mentor-Teacher candidate meeting in February.